charlesweir/WordImagesAndTables/README.md

 ## How to Install the Plug-in

-Download the latest release [here](https://github.com/charlesweir/WordSupport/releases/download/V2.0/ReleaseV2.0.zip).
-Unzip the package, and copy the file *ImageAndTableSupport.dotx* as follows:
+Download the latest version of ImagesAndTableSupport.dotm [here](https://github.com/charlesweir/WordImagesAndTables/blob/master/ImageAndTableSupport.dotm).
+Copy the file as follows:

 ### On Windows

-Copy *ImageAndTableSupport.dotx* to *%AppData%\Microsoft\Word\Startup*
+Copy *ImageAndTableSupport.dotm* to *%AppData%\Microsoft\Word\Startup*
 To go to that directory in Windows File Explorer, type the above string into the address bar and hit enter.

 ### On Mac

-Copy *ImageAndTableSupport.dotx* to *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word*
+Copy *ImageAndTableSupport.dotm* to *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word*
 To get to that folder in Finder, use Cmd-Shift-G, paste the above string into the dialog and click OK.

+## Upgrading and Uninstalling.

+To upgrade, simply download the latest as above, and overwrite the previous version.
+To uninstall, delete the file ImageAndTableSupport.dotm in the directory given above.